Himanshu-Git-101/DorAImon/README.md

 -📋 Task Suggestions Based on Context
 Gives smart suggestions depending on what you’re doing or struggling with.

--🖥️ System-Integrated AI (Like Jarvis)
-Access to your computer’s files, software, browser, reminders, etc.

 -🔒 Admin Control Mode
 Can be given full control of the system — open apps, shut down, manage files (with your permission).

 -📁 Knowledge Management
 Keeps logs of your ideas, plans, and goals in structured memory.

--⌨️ Code-aware Support (Future)
-Will help you debug or write code while learning Python, C++, etc.

 -🔌 Modular Plugin System (Future)
 Add tools like weather, music, calendar, or even smart home devices.